 Do I need an appointment to be seen at Collins Street Optometrists?

 Although there are occasions when it is possible to simply walk in to the practice and be seen immediately (and we will always do our best to accommodate you) it is advisable to make an appointment.
 Usually there are appointments available within a day or two's notice.
 If you think you have an issue that requires immediate or emergency attention, please contact our reception staff who will liaise with the optometrists to ensure you are seen as soon as possible.

 Do I need a referral to be seen at Collins Street Optometrists?

 You do not need a referral to be seen at Collins Street Optometrists or to be eligible for a Medicare rebate.
-If, however, you have been referred to Collins Street Optometrists for a specialist scans or services such as dry eye, keratoconus, or orthokeratology, or for co-management of eye disease, it is usual for the referring practitioner to provide a referral letter.
+If, however, you have been referred to Collins Street Optometrists specifically for a particular scan or for services such as dry eye, keratoconus, or orthokeratology, or for co-management of eye disease, it is usual for the referring practitioner to provide a referral letter.